CryptoGnome/Gnome-Alerts/README.md

-# Gnome-Signals
+# Gnome-Alerts
-Gnome Signals for Profit Trailer
+Gnome Alerts for Profit Trailer

 SEE WIKI HERE FOR MORE INFO:
 https://github.com/CryptoGnome/Gnome-Signals/wiki